 Originally recorded as “makien cheres” in 1225 AD, the phrase evolved to “what chere be with you?” in the 14th century which was a common greeting in England.
 Eventually, ‘chere’ began to mean good humor.
 In 1919, the phrase was first written as the “cheers” we know today.
 There are countless ways people say cheers, whether through longer, thoughtful toasts, or another local language phrase that’s right for the moment.

 The most important tip for cheers is to look the other toasters in the eye before you drink.
 This is common place throughout much of the world, especially in Scandinavian countries, such as Denmark.
 Shots are usually meant to be drank at once, so take it a like a champ!
+And do it in style with one of the best shots glasses to buy.
 If you have a beer in your hand, take a healthy sip and put it back down, unless you wanna chug it.
 Do as the Romans do.

 If you’ve ever been without a cheers to give, just rattle off one of these foreign phrases and show off your cultured side.
 Omniglot provides an online encyclopedia of writing systems and languages, plus additional ways to say cheers.
 Here’s to your health!